bsun94/ChineseDictionary/README.md

 ##### A web app to offer definition of Chinese characters, words and idioms.
 ______________________

 **This build is based on a Python-JavaScript stack.
 Please ensure you have IDEs and runtime environments for both.
-For hosting, I personally chose AWS, although you're free to try out other providers.**
+For hosting, I personally chose AWS, although you're free to try out other providers.
+[Click here](https://master.d3bpdh4bmdckfp.amplifyapp.com/) to go to my app.**

 **Python dependencies - please make sure you have the following packages installed:**
 - Regular packages: sqlite3, sys, os, io